-Bahrain employment visas
+Bahrain employment visas in 2021

 Foreign professionals looking to work in Bahrain must first obtain both a residency visa and a work permit (known in Bahrain as the labour card) before they will be permitted to move to Bahrain.
 A foreign national may be granted a Bahraini residency visa i) sponsored by their company incorporated within Bahrain, ii) holding shares in a Bahraini company, iii) getting employed by a local company or iv) purchasing real estate in the Bahrain.